gorda/istio.io/content/en/blog/2018/egress-https/index.md

     Note the URL path in the log, the path can be monitored and access policies can be applied based on it.
 To read more about monitoring and access policies for HTTP egress traffic, check out [this blog post](https://archive.istio.io/v0.8/blog/2018/egress-monitoring-access-control/#logging).

-### Cleanup of TLS origination to a Google Books web service
+### Cleanup of TLS origination to a Google Books web service{#cleanup-of-TLS-origination-to-a-google-books-web-service}

 {{< text bash >}}
 $ kubectl delete serviceentry googleapis